tembo-io/website/src/content/blog/2024-04-02-pganalyze/index.md

 If you don’t already have a pganalyze account, you can sign up for a free trial at [pganalyze.com](https://pganalyze.com/).

 ## Step 2: Obtain your pganalyze API Key
-Once you have signed up for pganalyze, you will need to obtain your pganalyze API key.
-You can find your API key in the pganalyze dashboard under the “Settings” section.
-Copy your API key to use in the next step.
+Once you have signed up for pganalyze, you will need to obtain your pganalyze Collector API Key.
+You can find or create your API Key in the pganalyze dashboard under the “Settings” section.
+Copy your Collector API Key to use in the next step.

 ![api-key.png](api-key.png)